Celtics beat Wizards 140-133 despite 44 points from Beal

+Tatum was 1 for 18 in the victory over Dallas on Monday and then posted on Instagram a video of himself back at the team’s practice facility,saying, “1-18 gotta be able to laugh at ya self sometime.”
+On Wednesday, he was 9 for 20, going 1 for 5 from 3-point range.

+“Before the game, I’m like, ‘Every night’s not gonna be the best night.
+It’s all about the bounce back.’
+And he bounced back tonight,” Walker said.
+“I love the way he works on off days to improve his game.
+We need that kid.
+We need him a lot, man.”

-Jayson Tatum bounced back from a historically bad shooting night with 23 points, Jaylen Brown scored 22 and Enes Kanter had 13 points and nine rebounds for the Celtics.
-Boston has not lost since the season-opener at Philadelphia, its longest streak since winning 16 in a row in the 2017-18 season.
+Jaylen Brown scored 22 and Enes Kanter had 13 points and nine rebounds for the Celtics, who have not lost since the season-opener at Philadelphia; it’s their longest streak since winning 16 in a row in the 2017-18 season.
+Boston had its highest point total since 1992, but it also allowed 18 more points than in any other game this season.

+“It was ugly, and we got it done,” Brown said.
+“But we’ve got to play Celtic basketball.”

 Rui Hachimura scored 21 points and Davis Bertans had nine points and 10 rebounds for the Wizards, who lost their third straight game, and for the sixth time in seven games.
 Former Celtics guard Isaiah Thomas, who led Boston to the 2017 Eastern Conference finals, scored 18 and had seven assists.